mmikowski/mmikowski.github.io/_posts/2016-11-14-type-casts.md

 The first argument is always the value to cast; the second argument is the value to use if the `cast` fails.
 If a second argument is omitted, `undefined` is returned instead.
-Let's update our example again to use an argument map and a default value for the `counts` variable:
+Let's update our example again to use an argument map and a failure value for the `counts` variable:

 ```js
     function repeats(arg_map) {